|Dept:||Carrie Chapman Catt Center|

 2224 Osborn Dr

-Dr. Dianne Bystrom has served as the director of the Carrie Chapman Catt Center for Women and Politics at Iowa State University since 1996.
-She established Iowa State’s interdisciplinary undergraduate Leadership Studies Program; has taught courses on leadership, women and politics, and political campaigns; and speaks frequently to university and community organizations throughout the state and nation on women’s leadership and political status.
+Dr. Dianne Bystrom served as the director of the Carrie Chapman Catt Center for Women and Politics at Iowa State University from July 1996 to August 2018.
+She established Iowa State’s interdisciplinary undergraduate Leadership Studies Program; taught courses on leadership, women and politics, and political campaigns; and spoke frequently to university and community organizations throughout the state and nation on women’s leadership and political status.

 Bystrom is a contributor, co-author or co-editor of 21 books – including "The Handbook of Political Advertising" (2017); "alieNATION: The Divide and Conquer Election of 2012" (2014); "Gender and Elections" (2014, 2009 and 2006); "Media Disparity: A Gender Battleground" (2013); "Women & Executive Office: Pathways and Performance" (2013); "Cracking the Highest Glass Ceiling: A Global Comparison of Women's Campaigns for Executive Office" (2010); "Legislative Women: Getting Elected, Getting Ahead" (2008); "Gender and Candidate Communication" (2004); and "Anticipating Madam President" (2003) – and has written journal articles on women and politics, youth voters and the Iowa caucus.